 How can anyone objectively state4 a six-foot, one-inch, 189 pound Jack Dempsey would knock out six-foot, seven-inch, 247 pound Vitali Klitschko in the opening rounds?
 Because Dempsey beat Willard up for three rounds before Willard’s corner called for a stop to the bout?
 Willard was a good fighter for his era and used his size to his advantage, but the harsh reality is that Vitali Klitschko is a lot more skilled than Jess Willard ever was.
 Casual boxing fans who buy into rose-tinted stories of yesteryears legends automatically assume that all former heavyweights must be of the same size and stature as current champions due to the usage of the term heavyweight.
 Willard’s average opponent weight throughout his entire career was 200 pounds; compare that to Klitschko’s average opponent weight during title defenses, and you’ll see a lot of what made Willard successful in that time was his size.
 While Willard outweighed his opponents on average by 33

-1/4 pounds, Vitali only outweighed his opponents by roughly seven pounds on average in title defenses; his brother Wladimir outweighed opponents by around nine pounds on average in title defenses.
+1/4 pounds, Vitali only outweighed his opponents by roughly nine pounds on average in title defenses; his brother Wladimir outweighed opponents by around seven pounds on average in title defenses.
 The idea of placing Dempsey against a Klitschko is an entertaining one, but under current regulations, neither Klitschko brother would be allowed to step into the ring with Dempsey.

 This article isn’t to denigrate former heavyweight champions from bygone eras; as stated prior, size alone does not purely determine the outcome of a fight.
 Skill and fighting style will always factor into the equation, and it is why Mike Tyson deserves respect for his accomplishments.
 Fighting as the smaller man immediately gives you a disadvantage, and 5′ 10″ Tyson used it to his advantage to dismantle taller foes for two decades.
 Tyson is an interesting case because he became heavyweight champion just as the super heavyweights of the Olympics started affecting the size of professional heavyweights; it’s no coincidence Tyson outweighed 18 of his first 28 opponents before being outweighed in 20 of his last 28 fights.
 It’s unfair to past heavyweight champions to say they would automatically be disqualified from competing in the division and would have little chance of being successful today simply due to their size.
 However, it’s also unfair to compare modern heavyweights to past champions that they outweigh, going back to the issue that arrived from the sanctioning bodies’ decision to create the cruiserweight division rather than establish super heavyweight.